pandavincent/alien_invasion/README.md

 # alien_invasion
-a shooting game developed using pygame
+a shooting game developed using Python3 and pygame